LShivaRudra/LShivaRudra.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hello!
 I'm Shiva Rudra, a recent graduate from BITS Pilani, India.
 My research experience revolves around Robotics and Control Systems.
-I'm deeply passionate about the research on control and navigation for swarms.
 I will be thrilled to collaborate or contribute to a project in these domains!
 This is my portfolio website which contains my projects and blogs.
 You can find my **Resume** in the **[Link](https://drive.google.com/file/d/1c4oq_0obwb4blf0tESq8TKYEiRHNBWjc/view?usp=sharing)**.
 {style="text-align: justify;"}